 Within the General Residential Area (R1 zone) housing will include a wide range of dwelling types.
-Detached dwellings, semi-detached dwellings and attached dwellings on lots less than 300 m2 in area within the General Residential Area are subject to the provisions at Section 1.54.4 below.
+Detached dwellings, semi-detached dwellings and attached dwellings on lots less than 300 m2 in area within the General Residential Area are subject to the provisions at Section 1.5.4 below.

-1.4.11.5.1 Detached Dwellings
+1.5.1 Detached Dwellings

-The detached housing typology includes a wide range of residential types and configurations, including loft type housing, gallery lots, villas and courtyard homes.
-The lot sizes suitable for this dwelling type range from 12550 square metres to greater than 2,0001,0002000+ square metres and may include houses with zero lot line setbacks on single side boundaries to houses with dual frontages with garages as part of the rear entry to the property.
+The detached housing typology includes a wide range of residential types and configurations.
+The lot sizes suitable for this dwelling type range from 125 square metres to 2000+ square metres and may include houses with zero lot line setbacks on single side boundaries to houses with dual frontages with garages as part of the rear entry to the property.
 The broad range of lot sizes and associated development standards are aimed at providing the flexibility that permits the development of houses with varying degrees of affordability able to suit a range of family types.